Complementarity between quantum entanglement, geometrical and dynamical appearances in N spin-$1/2$ system under all-range Ising model: Unitary evolution and the quantum state manifold of spin- system

 where we multiplied it by the factor 2 because we have two singular points.
+The detailed derivation of the result \eqref{k} is provided in the appendix.
 Putting the equation \eqref{k} into \eqref{l}, one finds the Euler characteristic $\chi(\mathrm{M})=2$, showing that the quantum phase space associated with the $N$ spin-$1/2$ system has a spherical topology.
 The coming section will be devoted to a thorough analysis of the geometric phase that the $N$ spin-$1/2$ state \eqref{c} can accumulate when subjected to cyclic and arbitrary evolution processes on the underlying quantum state space \eqref{f}.